AOSSIE-Org/CarbonFootPrint-Alexa/README.md

 The deployment of the Amazon Alexa Skill is done in two parts: Deployment of Alexa Model and Deployment of AWS Lambda Function.

 #### PART I:
-Step 1: Create a new skill at (Amazon Alexa developer portal)[https://developer.amazon.com/].
+Step 1: Create a new skill at [Amazon Alexa developer portal](https://developer.amazon.com/).

 Step 2: Now you will find a JSON editor option, click on it and you will get a option to drag and drop json file.